 Chapel Allerton Chapeltown

 The name Chapeltown is a shortened name for Chapel Allerton and described the area on the hill with clean air.
-There was previously no separation of the two areas.
-There were few houses when this map was drawn but within 30years there were 10s of thousands the area of Chapel Allerton Chapeltown extended they were still seen as the same area.
-By the 1960’s they had both very distinct identities.
+Previously there was no separation of the two areas.
+There were only a few houses when this map was drawn (1858) but within 30 years there were 10s of thousands of houses in the area of Chapel Allerton of Chapel Town.
+By the 1960’s the areas had become distinct from each other.

-What is the difference between Chapel Allerton and Chapeltown?
+What is the Cultural difference between Chapel Allerton and Chapeltown

-Say Chapel Allerton and many people think, of an area of affluence, full of restaurants and bars, a bit up its self, a place where lawyers, accountants and Yummy Mummies live.
+Chapel Allerton, many people think, of an area of affluence, full of restaurants and bars, a bit up its self, a place where lawyers, accountants and Yummy Mummies live.
 Hipsters with coffee shops, fishmongers, semi detached housing , grocery shops, toy shops, yoga studios.
 The Knightsbridge of the North is how the estate agents used to market it.
+It recently was made one of the best places to live in the North by Sunday Times Newspaper in 2014 and 2018.

 Say Potternewton and people don’t really know where you are talking about.